Last updated: 18 August 2020

 In these situations the employer must follow good faith processes for workplace change, which includes giving the employee a fair opportunity to consider, seek advice from their representatives, and respond to the proposed change.

-Where an employer and employee have not been able to agree to alternative working arrangements, redundancy may be considered.
+If an employer and employee have not been able to agree to alternative working arrangements, (eg the company cannot afford to keep the employee or has changed its operating model), redundancy may be considered.

 Government, businesses and workers all have the same aims: to support businesses to continue through this period, retain as many jobs as possible, and ensure that those jobs do not reduce in hours or pay, more than what is necessary.